lrmikestone/jekyll.blog/_posts/2024/2024-08-30-house-of-failure.md

 published: true
 ---

-I haven't mentioned this one [Fosstodon](https://fosstodon.org), or really anywhere online, but my wife and I have been in the middle of purchasing a house.
+I haven't mentioned this on [Fosstodon](https://fosstodon.org), or really anywhere online, but my wife and I have been in the middle of purchasing a house.
 The title of this post is more than a little spoilery, but I'll tell the sordid tale anyway.

 <!--more-->